timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 Short outages of an [@!RFC8181] publication server will not affect RPs as long as the corresponding RRDP and RSYNC repositories remain available.
-However, such outages prevent publishers from updating their ROAs and renewing their manifests and CRLs in a timely manner.
+However, such outages prevent publishers from updating their ROAs and re-issuing their manifests and CRLs in a timely manner.

 The propagation time between CA ROA generation and the ultimate use of resulting